 This area was once a vast city, inhabited by more than 30,000 people.
-In the 16th century, it attracted missionaries and soldiers, merchants and horse-traders, and its elegant palaces and mansions were much praised by contemporary visitors.
+In the 16th century, it attracted missionaries and soldiers, merchants and horse-traders, and contemporary visitors much-praised its elegant palaces and mansions.
 However, by the mid-18th century, a series of epidemics and the silting up of the Mandovi river forced the Viceroy to move his residence downstream to Panaji.
-Thereafter, decline set in and, by the 19th century, the city was finally abandoned and its houses demolished.
-Today, Old Goa is a mere shadow of its former self, but the few churches and cathedrals that remain are considered to be among Goa’s most significant monuments.
+After that, decline set in and, by the 19th century, they abandoned the city and demolished its houses.
+Today, Old Goa is a mere shadow of its former self, but the few churches and cathedrals that remain are among Goa’s most significant monuments.

 After lunch, you’ll continue to Panaji.
 Goa’s capital is situated at the mouth of the Mandovi river and is reminiscent of a provincial Mediterranean town.
 Earlier a port of the Adil Shahi kings of Bijapur, it became a military landing stage after the arrival of the Portuguese in 1510.
-Today, Panaji has a relaxed and friendly ambience especially along the leafy avenues of the old town.
-The old residential quarters of Panaji has an old-world feel, characterized by a jumble of painted, tile-roofed houses.
-The streets are lined with taverns offering authentic Goan cuisine, and feni (cashew nut liqueur), and bakeries serving bebinca, the delicious local cake.
+Today, Panaji has a relaxed and friendly ambience, especially along the leafy avenues of the old town.
+The old residential quarters of Panaji has an old-world feel, characterised by a jumble of painted, tile-roofed houses.
+The streets lined with taverns offer authentic Goan cuisine, feni (cashew nut liqueur), and bakeries serving bebinca, the delicious local cake.
 Many of the residents still speak Portuguese.

 We're open Monday to Friday 10:00 - 18:00.
 India is 5.5+ UTC.